Cape Chignecto Coastal Trail Hiking Guide, Nova Scotia

 So, for example, the Arch Gulch cabin is 8.9km from Red Rocks in a clockwise direction but is 44.1km along the trail from the counter-clockwise direction.

 Due to their convenient locations, it is possible to hike the Cape Chignecto Coastal Trail and stay only in the cabins.
-We plan to hike the trail again and will definitely do this.
+I would highly recommend this to anyone who wants to lighten their backpack and/or introduce others to backpacking (as we did!)

 Cabin facilities